 Swimming pools are licensed, inspected, and monitored by the Johnson County Health Department year-round.
 Swimming pools that are not operated as per code requirements may represent a health risk to patrons.
-Recreational Water Illness (RWI) are caused by germs and chemicals found in the water that patrons swim in such as pools, hot tubs, water parks, lakes, etc. A wide variety of infections including gastrointestinal, skin, ear, respiratory, eye, neurologic and wound infections have been reported.
+Recreational Water Illnesses (RWI) are caused by germs and chemicals found in the water that patrons swim in such as pools, hot tubs, water parks, lakes, etc. A wide variety of infections including gastrointestinal, skin, ear, respiratory, eye, neurologic and wound infections have been reported.
 The most reported is diarrhea which can be caused by organisms such as Shigella, Norovirus, Giardia, e.Coli, Crytosporidium.
 Proper disinfection and chemical balance in water is essential to prevent disease.

-The Johnson County Health Department Pool Program requires that each public and semi-public pool operate under the standards set forth in the Indiana State Department of Health 2003 "Swimming Pool Rule 410 IAC 6-2.1".
+The Johnson County Health Department Pool Program requires that each public and semi-public pool operate under the standards set forth in the Indiana State Department of Health 2010 "Swimming Pool Rule 410 IAC 6-2.1".
 Inspections review key pool operations such as water disinfection, chemical levels, safety equipment, and maintenance of pool surfaces and equipment.
 Weekly laboratory tests of the water are sent to the health department to allow for continual review of water quality for each pool.
-Pools that do not maintain required standards are closed by this Department until those standards are re-established.
+Pools that do not maintain required standards are closed by this

-relevant statistics from the 2017 Pool Program:
+Relevant statistics from the 2018 pool season: